tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Sacred Acorn

+When you would be popped free from an enemy, grabbed, swallowed whole, or otherwise moved against your will, roll an easy save (6+).
+If you succeed, you don’t suffer the condition or effect.

+**Quirk:** Tries to achieve the maximum effect with the minimum effort.

+---

 #### Spirit Fetish

 This leather bag binds and constrains a spirit of some sort.
 Choose the type of spirit when you gain the item.
 The spirit tugs on your soul, giving you a +1 bonus to saves in certain situations.
 For example, a spirit of fire gives you a +1 bonus to saves against cold-based attacks.
 A spirit of battle might help you make saves against effects that stop you fighting and killing, but wouldn’t care about confusion as long as you’re still hitting people.